jhpyle/docassemble/_docs/docker.md

 # Cleaning up after multiple builds

-If you build docker images, you may find your disk space being used up.
+If you build [Docker] images, you may find your disk space being used up.
 These three lines will stop all containers, remove all containers, and then remove all of the images that [Docker] created during the build process.